Tom Metzger: Post-Oregon trial

 From the early 1990s, Metzger advocated the "lone wolf" method of action.
 Metzger and white supremacist activist Alex Curtis, an acolyte of Metzger, are commonly credited with coining the term of "lone wolf terrorism", which they both advocated.
 At the time, extremist right-wing groups were being heavily infiltrated by outsiders, hampering their activities.
 Any groups that suggested violent action were regularly the target of lawsuits for vicarious liability in the event that any occurred for inciting the violent acts.
 Metzger later appeared in support of Curtis in court.

 In 2003, Metzger appeared in Louis and the Nazis, a documentary made by Louis Theroux.

 Metzger moved to Warsaw, Indiana at some point in the mid-2000s.
-In 2004, he was the subject in an online article from a San Diego–based periodical that outlined his love of karaoke, sparse white activist action, and bemused feelings over the state of his hoped-for white revolution.
+In 2004, he was the subject in an online article from a San Diego-based alt weekly San Diego CityBeat that outlined his love of karaoke, sparse white activist action, and bemused feelings over the state of his hoped-for white revolution.
+He stated that he had picked up karaoke after losing his wife and the trial, to keep himself occupied; he said that "Otherwise, I’d be an alcoholic."
+The story was a finalist for the Association of Alternative Newsmedia's annual award for best feature story.

 On June 2, 2009, agents of the Bureau of Alcohol, Tobacco and Firearms raided Metzger's home.
 No arrests were made and no information was released on what was found inside his house.
 Metzger was allowed to leave the premises during the search and stated that address books, compact discs, tapes and computers were seized in the raid.
-This was connected with two arrested brothers accused of a mail bomb attack injuring a diversity director in Arizona.
+This was connected with two arrested brothers accused of a mail bomb attack that injured a diversity director in Arizona.

-Metzger was mandated to make payments to Seraw's family for the remainder of his life.
+Metzger was mandated to make payments to Mulugeta's family for the remainder of his life.
 Metzger hosted an Internet radio talk show and by 2018 no longer resided in Indiana, having moved back to California.

 Mainstream party politics

 Metzger changed political parties several times and sometimes created his own.
-In 1980, he won the Democratic Party nomination for the U.S. House of Representatives with over 40,000 votes in a San Diego–area district.
-This led to the Democratic Party to disavow his candidacy, and take the unusual step of endorsing his opponent, Republican Clair Burgener.
-Metzger lost by over 200,000 votes in November 1980 to Burgener in a heavily Republican district.
+In 1980, he won the Democratic Party nomination for the U.S. House of Representatives with over 40,000 votes in a San Diego area district.
+This led the Democratic Party to disavow his candidacy and take the unusual step of endorsing his opponent, Republican Clair Burgener.
+Metzger lost to Burgener by over 200,000 votes in a heavily Republican district.

 In 1982 he sought the Democratic Party's senatorial nomination, running against then-Governor Jerry Brown and author Gore Vidal, winning only 76,000 votes (2.8% of the vote) in the primary.

-In 2010, Metzger took out an advertisement in the Warsaw Times-Union, in order to announce his intention to challenge, as an independent, U.S. Representative Mark Souder, a Republican from Indiana's 3rd congressional district.
+In 2010, Metzger took out an advertisement in the Warsaw Times-Union to announce his intention to challenge, as an independent, U.S. Representative Mark Souder, a Republican from Indiana's 3rd congressional district.
 "I'd go to Washington and get into Congress, and have a fistfight every day," Metzger told a local news station.
 Metzger did not make it onto the ballot for the election, which was ultimately won by Republican Marlin Stutzman.